shankarnarayana840-stack/ev_dashboard/README.md

 - **ADAS Obstacle Detection:** Tracks front proximity and side clearances.
 Left and right Blind Spot Detection (BSD) is active above 20 km/h.
 - **UART Command Shell:** Offers an interactive command interface for diagnostics, testing, parameter injection (such as overriding SOC or speed), and drive-mode toggling.

-For detailed implementation, refer to the documentation in the `docs/` folder.

 ## 11. Safety Features

 - **Motor Over-Temperature:** Triggers a critical FAULT_OT if the motor temp exceeds 90 °C, turning off PWM output.
 - **Low Battery Safeguard:** Triggers a critical FAULT_SOC if battery State of Charge falls below 2%, cutting motor power.
 - **Critical Proximity / Collision:** Enforces immediate transition to FAULT_COL and cuts motor PWM if front obstacle distance falls under 20 cm or Time-To-Collision (TTC) is less than 1.5 seconds.
 - **Mute & Graceful Degradation:** Monitors sensor timeouts (FAULT_SEN) and communication losses (FAULT_COM), logging warning entries rather than disabling vehicle movement.
-- **Lock-out Recovery:** Requires a physical/serial reset or the UART command `fault clear` to shift the vehicle out of the FAULT state and back to PARKED.

 ## 12. UART Telemetry Overview